 CRCC reviews the criteria and procedures on a yearly basis.
-An independent validation was carried out in 2016. (for more information see Q.3.1.6.)
+An validation was carried out in 2020 independent of the risk methodologies used by CRCC. (for more information see Q.3.1.6.)

 he legal area is constantly reviewing changes in the regulatory environment while market practices are reviewed by the CRO and the COO.
 Based on this analysis, the risk management system is assessed and the required changes in the system are submitted for consideration to the corresponding governance bodies to be reviewed.